mongodb/mongo-hadoop/README.md

 The currently supported Releases (And the valid keys for configuration) of Hadoop are as follows:

 * Cloudera Release 3; this is based on Apache Hadoop 0.20.2, but includes many custom patches including binary streaming, and Pig 0.8.1.  *ALL* Modules are compiled with this including Streaming.
     - cdh
     - cdh3
     - cloudera
-        - Maven Artifact: "org.mongodb.
+    - Maven Artifact: "org.mongodb" / "mongo-hadoop_cdh3u3"

 * Apache Hadoop 0.20.205.0, this includes Pig 0.9.1 and does *NOT* support Hadoop Streaming.
     - 0.20
     - 0.20.x
+    - Maven Artifact: "org.mongodb" / "mongo-hadoop_0.20.205.0"

 * Apache Hadoop 1.0.0, this includes Pig 0.9.1 and does *NOT* support Hadoop Streaming.
     - 1.0
     - 1.0.x
+    - Maven Artifact: "org.mongodb" / "mongo-hadoop_1.0.0"

 * Apache Hadoop 0.21.0, this includes Pig 0.9.1 and Hadoop Streaming.
     - 0.21
     - 0.21.x
+    - *NOT* published to Maven due to dependency availability upstream

 * Apache Hadoop 0.23 support is *forthcoming*; this is an alpha branch being focused on by [Hortonworks](http://hortonworks.com) and is technically "newer" than Apache Hadoop 1.0.

 The following features are presently supported: